tkeeley/Facebook-Text-Styling-Tool/README.md

 # Facebook-Text-Styling-Tool
-Style text for Facebook.
-Select from Bold, Italic and Bold-Italic in both the Sans and Serif families by generating unicode.
+Style text for Facebook by generating unicode.